Testimonies > > Chai Kiat ShingLeaders & Staff Testimonies

 2 years later, I returned to work at a hair salon, but I was unable to cope with the work stress and needed to depend on prescription drugs from a psychiatrist.
 I also had an extended dependence on “ice”.
 For a long time I deceived myself that I could control my drug consumption.
 In the end I was reduced to such a state that I even brought heroin into the Institute of Mental Health, and was jailed for 1 year because of that.

 After my release from prison in December 2014, I came to Breakthrough Missions.
 When I went back to work as a hairstylist I had looked up my old friends after work and enjoyed heroin and ice again.
-But at Breakthrough I saw Kim Hai, who was once my drug buddy (and now an assistant at Breakthrough) with 4 fingers missing due to injection of LSD.
+But at Breakthrough I saw Kim Hai, who was once my drug buddy (and now an helper at Breakthrough) with 4 fingers missing due to injection of LSD.
 It was a wake-up call for me, still wallowing in drugs.
 If I should lose my fingers one day it would be the end of my career as a hairstylist.

 As God sounded the alarm bells He also moved a social worker at Breakthrough Missions to persuade me to return.
 I went through much heart-wrenching struggle before submitting.
 In 2020 I was promoted as a member of staff of Breakthrough, and the responsibility that came with this new position constantly encouraged me to serve with loyalty.
 In retrospect, from the journey I had taken I realized that one would forget his roots if he tried taking shortcuts.
 It is most important that we lay a strong and firm foundation, whether it is in training to be a hairstylist or in spiritual discipline.
 In the past, my blind pursuit of material wealth shaped my attitudes, behaviour and ultimately my life.
 I felt that I had returned to the right path when I came back to Breakthrough Missions, for all will come to nought without the blessing of God.